Carpal Tunnel Syndrome and Migraines: A Surprising Connection

 Additionally, studies show that migraine sufferers frequently have trigger points in the neck muscles, and addressing these issues can significantly reduce migraine intensity and frequency.

-Advanced Treatment Options for CTS and Migraines
+4. Advanced Treatment Options for CTS and Migraines

-Storz Shockwave Therapy for CTS & Migraines
+4.1 High Energy Inductive Therapy (EmField Pro) for CTS & Migraines

-• ✅ Increases circulation to damaged nerves
+• Increases circulation to irritated or compressed nerves

-• ✅ Reduces inflammation and pain
+• Reduces inflammation and pain in the wrist and neck regions

-• ✅ Stimulates nerve regeneration
+• Stimulates nerve and soft tissue regeneration for longer-lasting relief

-MLS Laser Therapy for CTS & Migraines
+4.2 MLS Laser Therapy for CTS & Migraines

 MLS Laser Therapy is an advanced dual-wavelength laser that penetrates deep into tissues to reduce pain, inflammation, and nerve compression.
 This non-invasive therapy is widely used to treat neuropathic conditions like CTS and migraines.

-Benefits of MLS Laser Therapy:
+Benefits of MLS Laser Therapy

-• ✅ Pain-free, drug-free treatment
+• Pain-free, drug-free treatment that fits easily into a busy schedule

 A recent clinical review found that MLS Laser Therapy improves nerve function and reduces chronic pain, making it a powerful tool for CTS and migraine sufferers alike.

-At Connecticut Disc and Laser Therapy Centers, we take a holistic approach by combining:
+At Connecticut Disc and Laser Therapy Centers , we take a holistic approach by combining:

-• Chiropractic Adjustments to relieve nerve compression
+• Chiropractic Adjustments to relieve spinal and cervical nerve compression

-• ✅ MLS Laser Therapy to promote tissue healing and nerve regeneration
+• MLS Laser Therapy to promote tissue healing and nerve regeneration

 By treating both the wrist and cervical spine, patients experience a more complete recovery—often reducing or eliminating the need for surgery or medication.

-📞 Call Now or Schedule Online for Fast Relief!
+6. Call Now or Schedule Online for Fast Relief!

 If you're experiencing CTS symptoms, migraines, or both, don't wait for the pain to worsen.
 Our advanced, non-invasive treatments at Connecticut Disc and Laser Therapy Centers can help restore nerve health, reduce pain, and improve function.

-📞 Call us today at 203-456-9299 or schedule your appointment online!
+📞 Call us today at 203-922-9277 or schedule your appointment online !

 Related Articles